Can I Eat Expired Truffle Butter?

 What are the food safety risks?

 Truffle Butter can be susceptible to contamination by bacteria such as Listeria monocytogenes and Salmonella if not handled properly.
-To prevent foodborne illness, it is crucial to refrigerate the Truffle Butter promptly after each use, avoid cross-contamination with raw foods, and ensure proper hygiene practices during preparation.
+To reduce the risk of foodborne illness, it is crucial to refrigerate the Truffle Butter promptly after each use, avoid cross-contamination with raw foods, and ensure proper hygiene practices during preparation.

 What are some pro storage tips?